Mpox

 Mpox is usually mild and can get better within a few weeks without treatment.

-But if your symptoms are more severe and you become unwell, you will need treatment in hospital.
+But if your symptoms are more severe and you become unwell, you may need treatment in hospital.

 The risk of needing treatment in hospital is higher for: